Noise we are not able to investigate

 Noise from residential premises may be:

-In the case of parties, an out of hours patrol officer will attempt, where it is safe to do so, to visit the premises complained of and speak to the person responsible for the party.
-If the party is not a nuisance they will give advice on ways of reducing the noise e.g. shutting windows, turning down the bass volume.
+An out of hours officer will attempt, where it is safe to do so, to visit the premises complained of and speak to the person responsible for the party.
+If the party is not a nuisance, they will give advice on ways of reducing the noise e.g. shutting windows, turning down the bass volume.

-The service is empowered to break into vehicles to disarm defective alarms and also to remove the vehicles to a safe place where necessary.
+We can enter vehicles to disarm sounding alarms and to remove the vehicles to a safe place where necessary.
 The costs involved will be recovered from the owner of the vehicle.
 The owner’s details are obtained from DVLA.

 Audible intruder alarms (AIA)

-The service is empowered to obtain a warrant to enter premises and deactivate AIA's that are causing 'annoyance' to persons living or working nearby.
+We can get a warrant to enter premises and deactivate AIA's that are causing statutory noise nuisance to persons living or working nearby.

-The warrant may authorise entry to such other persons and equipment as is necessary to de-activate the alarm.
-Entry to premises should only take place in the company of a police constable, and shall cause minimal damage and disturbance.
-If reasonably practicable the alarm will be reset, and the premises will also be effectively secured as is reasonably practicable.
+A warrant may authorise entry to such other persons and equipment as is necessary to de-activate the alarm.
+Entry to premises should only take place in the company of a police officer and will cause minimal damage and disturbance.
+If it is possible the alarm will be reset, and the premises will also be effectively secured.

 The local authority has an agreed policy on construction sites.
-The policy precludes, except in exceptional circumstances, works of construction being carried out between 18.00 to 08.00 Monday to Friday, from 13.00 on Saturdays and any works on Sundays, Bank or Public holidays.
+The policy provides that, except in exceptional circumstances, noisy construction works will only be carried out between 8am-6pm Monday to Friday, from 8am-1pm on Saturdays and not at all on Sundays, Bank or Public holidays.

 Noise in the street

-This covers noise emitted or caused by a vehicle, machinery or equipment (VME) in the street.
+This covers noise emitted or caused by a vehicle, machinery, or equipment in the street.